heliholic/devel/docs/Governor.md

 ### F-gain `gov_f_gain`

-Total _feedforward_ gain, i.e. a common gain for all precomps.
+The total _feedforward_ gain, i.e. a common gain for all precomps.

 ### P-limits `gov_p_limit`

 P-term positive and negative limits (array).
+Both values are positive, and indicate how much the P-term can be above zero, and below zero, respoectively.

 ### I-limit `gov_i_limit`

+The I-term range is `[0, gov_i_limit]`.

 ### D-limit `gov_d_limit`

+The D-term range is `[-gov_d_limit, gov_d_limit]`.

 ### F-limit `gov_f_limit`

+The F-term range is `[0, gov_f_limit]`.

 ### Yaw Precomp Weight `gov_yaw_ff_weight`

-Yaw precomp relative weight.
+A relative weight for the yaw precomp.

 ### Cyclic Precomp Weight `gov_cyclic_ff_weight`

-Cyclic precomp relative weight.
+A relative weight for the cyclic precomp.

 ### Collective Precomp Weight `gov_collective_ff_weight`

-Collective precomp relative weight.
+A relative weight for the collective precomp.

 ### Collective Precomp Curve `gov_collective_curve`